cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 The organization of this document roughly corresponds to the process used by the NBD-PWG to develop the interfaces.
-Following the introductory material presented in Section 1, the remainder of this document is organized as follows:
+Following the introductory material presented in @sec:introduction, the remainder of this document is organized as follows:

-* Section 2 presents the interface requirements;
+* @sec:interface-requirements presents the interface requirements;
-* Section 3 summarizes the elementary objects that are important to the NBDRA;
+* @sec:spec-paradigm presents the specification paradign the we use;
-* Section 4 presents several objects grouped by functional use; and
+* @sec:specification presents several objects grouped by functional use while providing a summary table of selected proposed objects in
-* Four appendices provide supplementary information.
+  @sec:spec-table.

 Future Work on this Volume
 --------------------------